 Distressed debt opportunity – The Flight and Partners Recovery Fund

-Invest in asset class not easily accessible to individual investors – potential for a minimum income return of 10% p.a. plus equity upside on exit (not guaranteed)
+Invest in an asset class not easily accessible to individual investors – target 15% total annual return: income plus equity upside (not guaranteed)

-The UK is currently in its deepest recession since records began.
+The UK has experienced its deepest recession since records began.